Camouflage Central-Europe: History

 Camouflage Central-Europe (CCE) was introduced in 1991, replacing both TAP 47 pattern camouflage and khaki F2 uniforms as used by the French military.
 But the pattern was brought to service by 1994.

 In 2018, a contract worth €50 million was made for new combat suits in CCE camo pattern.

-Two variants of the CCE are used in French military uniforms, which consist of the Uniform T3 and the Uniform T4.
 In 2019, the Tenue Combat F3 uniform was announced to be the standard uniform in CCE for the French Army.

 In 2024, the CCE is being replaced by a Multicam-based camo called the BME.

 Design

 The French Army's Tenue De Combat F3 uniform in CCE.

 It is suggested that the design of the CCE was primarily based around the summer foliage of Fontainebleau forest.
 The design is made of black branches and large horizontal medium green and brown colored elements on a tan background, being inspired by the U.S. Woodland pattern.

+Two variants of the CCE are used in French military uniforms, which consist of the Uniform T3 and the Uniform T4.

 French body armour and helmet covers in Camouflage Central-Europe.

 Moussa Dadis Camara of the Guinean Army wearing CCE in 2009.